Syllabus for English 303

 • Introduce Government Document

-• Turn in a memo comparing & contrasting the mad cow paper in Word & in HTML.
+• Turn in a memo comparing & contrasting the mad cow paper in Word in HTML & in responsive HTML (check them out in smart phones).
 What are the advantages & disadvantages of each medium?

 Period 1